jihoonog/School-Notes-Public/README.md

 - LaTeX typesetting engine: Either TeX Live (full) or MikTeX is fine, TeX Live is preferred.
 - Rubber (you can manually build the notes yourself but its more of a pain) (recommended)
 - GNU Make (recommended) if you want to use the Makefile.
+- DND-5e-LaTeX-Template from here [DND-5e-LaTeX-Template](https://github.com/rpgtex/DND-5e-LaTeX-Template)
+- The dndnotes.sty file installed in your TEXMFHOME directory.
+The dndnotes.sty is in the Testing directory of this repository.

 Goto the root directory that contains the Makefile and type
 ``` make